glucee/bno055_platformio/README.md

 2. You need to install [platformio](https://platformio.org/) before using the code.
 However, it is easier to change the code to compatiable with Arduino IDE.

-Remeber it will automatically download the Adafruit_BNO055 lib into the .piolibdeps/Adafruit BNO055_ID506
+Remeber it will automatically download Adafruit_BNO055 lib into .piolibdeps/Adafruit BNO055_ID506

 3. You can use:
 ```